DrZhivago1/DocWalledVitals/README.md

 # DocWalledVitals
 A small mod that adds a vitals monitor to... well... walls.
-Check the settings to add funtionality to all beds.
+Check the settings to add functionality to all beds.

 - [Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=1580375043)
 - [Ludeon](https://ludeon.com/forums/index.php?topic=47165.msg447417#msg447417)